On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Background

-a so-called Bernoulli model with reciprocity.
-The parameter $\alpha$ governs the propensity of pairs of vertices $i$ and $j$ to form an edge $(i,j)$, and the parameter $\beta$ governs the tendency towards reciprocity, forming an edge $(j,i)$ that reciprocates $(i,j)$.
-Of interest will be both this general model and the restricted model $\pr_\alpha \equiv \pr_{\alpha, 0}$, wherein $\beta=0$ and there is no reciprocity.
-We will refer to this latter model simply as the Bernoulli model.
-Realizations of networks from this model without and with reciprocity (holding expected edge count $\nedges(y)$ fixed) are given in Figure~\ref{fig:graphs}\subref{fig:graphs:baseline}~and~\subref{fig:graphs:mutuality}, respectively.
+Of interest will be both this general model and the restricted model $\pr_\alpha\equiv\pr_{\alpha, 0}$, wherein $\beta=0$ and there is no reciprocity, and not just dyads, but individual potential ties within dyads are independent.
+We will refer to this latter model simply as the \emph{Bernoulli model}.
+Realizations of networks from this model without and with reciprocity [holding expected tie count $\nedges (y)$ fixed] are given in Figure~\ref{fig:graphs}(a) and (b), respectively.

-Importantly, in both the Bernoulli model and the Bernoulli model with reciprocity, we will examine the question of effective sample size under both the original model parameterization and a reparameterisation in which parameter(s) are shifted by a value $\log \nverts$. \citet{krivitsky2011adjusting} introduced such shifts as a way of adjusting models like \eqref{eq:bern.w.recip} for network size such that realizations with fixed $\alpha$ and $\beta$ would produce network distributions with asymptotically constant expected mean degree, $\E_{\alpha, \beta}[\nedges(Y)/\nverts]$, for varying $\nverts$.
-That is, a configuration $(\alpha,\beta)$ that would produce a typical $\nverts=100$ realization like that in Figure~\ref{fig:graphs:baseline} would produce an $\nverts=200$ realization like that in Figure~\ref{fig:graphs:keep-meandeg}.
-The model's baseline asymptotic behavior is to have a constant expected density, $\E_{\alpha, \beta}[\nedges(Y)/\{\nverts(\nverts-1)\}]$, such that a parameter configuration that would produce a network like~\ref{fig:graphs:baseline} for $\nverts=100$ would produce a network like~\ref{fig:graphs:keep-density} for $\nverts=200$.
-Motivated by similar concerns, we use the presence or absence of such shifts to produce two different types of asymptotic behavior in our network model classes, corresponding to sparse (asymptotically finite mean degree) and non-sparse (asymptotically infinite mean degree) networks, respectively.
-Because it is widely recognized that most large real-world networks are sparse networks, this distinction is critical, and, as we show below, it has fundamental implications on effective sample size.
+Importantly, in both the Bernoulli model and the Bernoulli model with reciprocity, we will examine the question of effective sample size under both the original model parameterization and a reparameterisation in which parameter(s) are shifted by a value $\log \nverts$. \citet{krivitsky2011adjusting} introduced such shifts in an undirected context as a way of adjusting models like \eqref{eq:bern.w.recip} for network size such that realizations with fixed $\alpha$ and $\beta$ would produce network distributions with asymptotically constant expected mean degree, $\E_{\alpha, \beta}[2\nedges(Y)/\nverts]$, for varying $\nverts$.
+That is, a configuration $(\alpha,\beta)$ that would produce a typical $\nverts=100$ realization like that in Figure~\ref{fig:graphs}(a) would produce an $\nverts=200$ realization like that in Figure~\ref{fig:graphs}(d).
+The model's baseline asymptotic behavior is to have a constant expected density, $\E_{\alpha, \beta}[2\nedges(Y)/\{\nverts(\nverts-1)\}]$, such that a parameter configuration that would produce a network like \ref{fig:graphs}(a) for $\nverts=100$ would produce a network like \ref{fig:graphs}(c) for $\nverts=200$.